Overview of the European energy system (ENER 036) - Assessment published Mar 2013

 See ‘Methodology and assumptions used for the Sankey diagram’ for definitions of components that make up power stations.

 Summaries the overall picture of the energy system in the EU (Mtoe)

 Note: The figure is a Sankey diagram which shows the composition of the primary energy entering the energy system of the EU-27 in 2010, and where this primary energy was used, either as losses or as consumption by specific sectors of the economy.

-- Energy balance sheet (Eurostat) provided by Eurostat - Statistical Office of the European Union (ESTAT)
+- Energy balance sheet (2009-2010) provided by Statistical Office of the European Union (Eurostat)

 Key assessment: conversion, transmission and distribution losses in the European energy production system

 - The average energy efficiency of electricity and heat production from conventional thermal power stations and district heating plants in the EU-27 improved over the period 1990 and 2010 by 5.1 percentage points to reach 51.2% in 2010 (49.6 % excluding district heating).
 The main increase was seen between 1990 and 2005 with an increase of 7.0 percentage points (from 45.4% in 1990 to 52.3% in 2005).
 Between 2005 and 2010, there was slight fall in efficiency of electricity and heat production from conventional thermal power plants and district heating plants of 1.1 percentage points (from 52.3% in 2005 to 51.2% in 2010) because of lower heat production.
 Efficiency fell significantly in 2007 to 49.4% (first time efficiency fell below 50% since 2002) The drop in 2007 is due to increased electrical energy output from conventional thermal power stations in UK, Germany and Turkey (see also ENER 19).